History Books

 Αθήνα εναντίον Σπάρτης, The war that destroyed Greece

-In 431 BC, the long-simmering hostility between Athens and Sparta erupted and the two city-states clashed in a struggle for life and death.
-The war spread throughout the Greek world and the massacres...
+In 431 BC, the long-simmering rivalry between Athens and Sparta erupted, and the two city-states clashed in a struggle for life and death.
+The war spread throughout the Greek world, and the ensuing...

 See full description